Was Ronald Reagan A Good President Reddit

 • The Iran-Contra Affair: This scandal involved the secret sale of arms to Iran in exchange for the release of American hostages, with some of the proceeds being used to illegally fund the Contras, a rebel group fighting the Sandinista government in Nicaragua.
 This tarnished Reagan's image and raised serious questions about his administration's accountability.

 The Reagan era was marked by both economic booms and busts.
 The early 1980s saw a severe recession, but the economy rebounded in the mid-1980s, fueled by lower inflation and increased investment.
-However, the national debt also ballooned under Reagan, due to the combination of tax cuts and increased military spending.
+That said, the national debt also ballooned under Reagan, due to the combination of tax cuts and increased military spending.

 Recent Trends & Developments